 - Is easy to make; and

-- Is a great option to add sweetness to coffees and teas, especially iced ones!
+- Is a great option to add sweetness to coffees - like a cold brew - and teas!

 This syrup uses 2 easy to find ingredients: